Aesha Ash: Film

 In 2001, Ash appeared in Richard Blanshard's documentary Living a Ballet Dream.
 Additional appearances include New York City Ballet Work Out II, Sesame Street, and Barbie in the Nutcracker.
 She also served as Zoe Saldana's dance double during more complex sequences in the 2000 film Center Stage.

 Personal life

-Ash is married to Natale Ruello, a senior director at Forward Networks, and has two children.
+Ash is married to Natale Ruello, a vice president at Forward Networks, and has two children.
 They lived in San Jose, California until 2020, then moved to New York when Ash took up her position at the School of American Ballet.